-From the lean ground turkey, to the Southwest spices, to all of the best taco fixin’s, this Mexican-inspired recipe has it all.
+From the lean ground turkey, to a homemade taco seasoning, to all of the best taco fixin’s, this Mexican-inspired recipe has it all, including the best (and easiest!) taco salad dressing recipe.

 Adios wimpy salads.

-- This wholesome salad is a classic taco done lighter so you can enjoy it more often.
+This wholesome, filling salad is a classic taco done lighter so you can enjoy it more often!

 Have you ever asked yourself if taco salad can be healthy?